chrishokamp/handycat/README.md

 #Build Instructions

-The frontend is build entirely with javascript, using the [Angular](http://angularjs.org/) framework.
+The frontend is built entirely with javascript, using the [Angular](http://angularjs.org/) framework.

 To set up your development environment, it's strongly recommended that you use the development stack consisting of: